csci104/site/_includes/writeups/rushhour.md

 1. **Indirect blocking vehicles**: (Read this carefully a few times) Counts the **direct** blocking vehicles (defined just above) **AND** what we define as  **indirect** blocking vehicles.
 At a high level, an **indirect blocking vehicle** is one that blocks a **direct blocking vehicle** from making a **necessary** move to clear the escape row.
 To compute **indirect blocking** vehicles, you will need to iterate through each **direct** blocking vehicle and check the following:

-To qualify as an indirect blocking vehicle it must satisfy this criterion:
+For a vehicle to qualify as an indirect blocking vehicle it must satisfy this criterion:

   - Be above or below a *direct blocking vehicle* that has **ONLY 1** viable path to clear the escape row and is being blocked by this vehicle (i.e. the *direct blocking* vehicle's length precludes it from clearing the escape row in one direction and the *indirect blocking* vehicle blocking its ability to clear the escape row in the other direction).